ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

    .. note::

-      Refreshing the the value of the expression stops the processor for a couple of cycles.
+      Refreshing the the values of the expressions (green box in :numref:`Vitis_expression`) stops the processor for a couple of cycles.
       The more expressions are logged, the longer the stoppage takes.

 #.
-Build and flash the UltraZohm and connect the GUI.
-#.
-In *Vitis* select the R5 in the *debug* view on the left side.
+Select the R5 in the *debug* view on the left side.
 The value of the expression should now be visible.

    ..  _Vitis_expression:
    ..  figure:: ./img/Vitis2.png